Municipal Court

 The fine amount listed on your ticket is the actual fine you should pay.

-Fines are not adjusted.
-Centennial Municipal Ordinance allows driving privilege penalty points to be reduced if paid not later than 20 days after you receive the ticket.
+Centennial Municipal Ordinance allows driving privilege penalty points to be reduced if paid prior to your court date.
 The City will reduce the points associated with your violation as follows:

 • 6 pts reduced to a 4 point “speeding 10-19-over” MTC 1101